Dr. William Miller’s research team consists of two Research Coordinators, one Research Assistant, and four Work Learn

-Colleen joined the lab in September 2015 as a Work Learn research assistant working under Bill.
-She is in her fourth year of her undergrad, studying Kinesiology.
-She is very passionate about maintaining an active lifestyle and removing the barriers which prevent people from being active.
+Colleen started at the Rehab Research Lab in September of 2015 as a Work Learn student.
+She recently completed her Bachelor of Kinesiology and transitioned into a research assistant position in August of 2017.
+She is very passionate about maintaining an active lifestyle and removing the barriers that prevent people from being active.

 Geoffrey Charm joined the Rehab Research Lab in May of 2016 as a Work Learn Research Assistant.
 He is in his 3rd year of undergrad at UBC studying human physiology and neuroscience.
 He is interested in research pertaining to the physical and neurological repair of the human body.
 His goal is to pursue a career in medicine as a researcher-practitioner in the field of rehabilitation sciences.